jbakse/compform_site/content/animation/index.md

 On the other hand, consider what happens if drawing a frame takes too long, let's say 20 milliseconds.
 The draw loop might show the frame as soon as possible, but it will still be a few milliseconds late.
 Alternatively, the draw loop might wait an additional 13.2 milliseconds, a longer delay but in sync with the global framerate.
 In either case, the frame count is now behind the actual elapsed time.
 These delays are cumulative: slow frames set things back but fast frames don't recover the lost time.
 Over time, the frame count will lag more and more.

-Another way your frame count can fall out of sync with time is if your requested frame rate just isn't possible.
-Many environments, including p5.js in the browser, synchronize drawing to the screen's refresh rate, commonly 60hz.
-In p5.js your framerate will effectively get rounded to a factor of 60.
+Another way your frame count can fall out of sync with time is if your requested frame rate is adjusted by your environment.
+Many environments, including p5.js in the browser, synchronize drawing to the screen's refresh rate.
+In p5.js running on a 60hz monitor your requested framerate will effectively get rounded to a factor of 60.

+In the example below, the `frameRate` is set to 50.
+Depending on your monitor's refresh rate, the actual frame rate may be 60fps.
+The example shows the expected frame rate, the actual frame rate, and the difference between them.

 {% js-lab "sketches/frame_rate_test.js" %}

 In simple games, apps, and prototypes these problems may not matter.
-When syncing animation to real time _does_ matter—e.g. if your animation should sync with sound playback—the simple approach above will cause problems.
+When syncing animation to pre-determined real time event this _does_ matter—e.g. if your animation should sync with sound playback—the simple approach above will cause syncing problems.

 ### Real-time Clocks for Real-time Animation

-For real-time animation, we want to base our animation on how much real time has elapsed.
+For real-time animation, we want to base our timing on how much real time (wall clock time) has elapsed.

 The example below swings the pendulum **once per second** using `millis()` as the time base.
 If you slow the frame rate down with the slider, the animation becomes choppy, but the pendulum still swings at the same rate.